pforret/jekyll.forret.com/_posts/2023/2023-01-15-realistic-range-of-an-electric-vehicle.md

 In my case, I typically charge the car to 80%, unless I'm travelling 'far' the next day (i.e. more than 100 km / 60 miles).
 In daily usage, I let the car go down to 20%.
 This means that, on 'normal' days, I only use 60% of the range of my battery.
 One could probably stretch this to 80% (90% &rarr; 10%) if one loves living on the edge.

 ### Factor 2: mileage in real conditions
 EPA uses a mix of city and highway scenarios, but your daily mix or style of driving might be different.
 The EPA mileage for the Model Y LR is 140Wh/km (75KWh, 530km).

-However, my average mileage is 184 Wh/km (on 26600 km).
-This gives me a range of 407km if I would drive it from 100% to 0% battery, not 533km.
+However, my personal average mileage is 184 Wh/km (on 26600 km).
+This gives me a range of only 407km if I would drive my car from 100% to 0% battery, not 533km.
 That's 25% less than advertised.
+Maybe the air here is very thick, or I have a heavy foot.

 ### Factor 3: influence of (cold) climate
-Cold weather has an influence on the battery capacity too.
-This was noticeable this winter when driving in 0-4&deg;C temperature.
+Cold weather also has an influence on the battery capacity.
+This was certainly noticeable this winter when driving in 0-4&deg;C temperature.
 Let's say this could take another 20% away of the range.

 > AAA tested the range effects of 20F (-6&deg;C) degree weather on several popular EVs and found that temperature alone could reduce range by 10-12%, while the use of in-vehicle climate control could amplify range loss to 40%
 > [recurrentauto.com](https://www.recurrentauto.com/research/how-temperature-affects-ev-range)